rackerlabs/support-how-to/content/how-to/cloud-servers/pitchfork-flavor-id-quickstart/index.md

 ### Conclusion

 These are the most common server flavors.
-For a full list you can use the **List Flavors** API call listed under **Flavors** within Pitchfork.
+For a full list, you can use the **List Flavors** API call listed under **Flavors** within Pitchfork.